310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/grasping_for_something.md

 {% endbubble %}

 {% bubble Tetora northinking %}
-Hmm, I think they’d contact us if it was something like that, though.
+Hmm, I think they’d contact us if it was somethin’ like that, though.

 Midori-kun, didn’t you send them a message yesterday?